 In Orangeville, Avery has volunteered for various local sports organizations and has participated in the annual tax clinic for low-income individuals in the community since 2016.
 She currently works as a Senior Accountant at BDO in Orangeville.
 Through her job, Avery works with many local non-profit clients and sees firsthand the immense impact grant funding can have on these organizations and the broader community.
-Avery holds the Certified Human Resources Professional (CHRP) designation and is working toward the Chartered Professional Accountant (CPA) designation.
+Avery holds the Certified Human Resources Professional (CHRP) designation and the Chartered Professional Accountant (CPA) designation.
 In her personal time, she loves travelling, reading and staying active.

 Founding Director, Community Outreach

 Joan Waechter retired in 2017, after a 35 year career as VP of Human Resources with Ideal Supply Company Ltd, a family owned business.
 A resident and engaged citizen of Dufferin County, Joan is a long-time member of the Board of Directors of Headwaters Health Care Centre and a philanthropic leader in our community.
 Joan is a founding director of the Dufferin Community Foundation.